 This dust bath is also quite soft and comfortable and does not harm a chinchilla’s coat, skin, eyes, or lungs.
 Sunseed Natural does not contain additional colorants, extenders, or any other type of chemical.

 While this is no doubt a premium-quality item, it is costlier than most other options that can get the job done.

 4. Supreme Tiny Friends Farm Bathing Sand

-This dust bath from the Supreme Tiny Friends Farm is made from 100% natural sand and is ideal for all small furry critters.
-This means that it is also ideal for mice, hamsters, gerbils, degus, and other such small animals.
+This dust bath from the Supreme Tiny Friends Farm is made from 100% natural sand—ideal for many small furry critters including mice, hamsters, gerbils, degus, and other small animals.

 The dust-free nature of this bath ensures that your pet does not inhale loose sand particles, which can affect its respiratory system.
 Additionally, you will not have to worry about your home getting all dusty whenever your chins have their bath.